Speakers at Shakti Kumbh 2026

 In 2023 and 2025, he was appointed a Desk Reviewer by the UNESCO World Heritage Committee.
 He also appeared in a Ministry of Culture documentary directed by IGNCA titled “Yamuna & Braj Mandal”, highlighting his research on Yamuna’s cultural influence.

-A seasoned speaker, Surya has presented at IIT Kanpur, IITT Bhubaneswar, and more.
+A seasoned speaker, Surya has presented at IIT Kanpur, IIT Bhubaneswar, and more.
 A former cricketer, he co-authored Sports in Life and is currently working on books on Kurukshetra and Braj Mandal.

 Usha Rk